-We split our toaster oven testing and scoring into five weighted metrics.
+We tested and scored each model across five precisely weighted metrics.
 We attributed the most clout to baking performance, closely followed by ease of use.
 Temperature accuracy and frozen food preparation both received moderate weightings.
-Because differences in toasting performance were generally smaller than those we saw in other metrics, toasting performance received the least weight of all our testing metrics.
+Because differences in toasting performance were generally smaller than those we saw in other metrics, toasting performance received the least weight of our testing metrics.

 Related: Buying Advice for Toaster Ovens

 We've found that greater cost generally equates to better performance in the world of toaster ovens, but that correlation isn't linear.
-For example, the relatively inexpensive BLACK+DECKER Extra Wide Crisp N' Bake managed to turn in an above-average performance in our testing.
+For example, the relatively inexpensive BLACK+DECKER TO3250XSB managed to turn in an above-average performance in our testing.
 The Panasonic FlashXpress also offers a great value in a similarly low price range.
 However, it is a bit of a specialty product that excels at quick reheating, but not baking.
 Possibly the best value-per-dollar, the Breville Mini Smart Oven offers top-tier performance at a relatively reasonable price, though it does come with a smaller capacity.
-At the far expensive end of the spectrum, the Breville Smart Oven Air provides exceptional performance and a vast array of features, but asks a hefty premium for those offerings.
+On the more expensive end of the spectrum, the Breville Smart Oven Air provides exceptional performance and a vast array of features, but asks a hefty premium for those offerings.

-Being able to bake individual meals or small batches of confections without wasting energy and time heating an entire conventional oven is one of the biggest advantages of having a countertop model.
-Accordingly, we assigned it significant weighting in our scoring scheme and made sure to bake a representative spread of tasty food during our testing.
+Two of the primary advantages derived from using a countertop model is speed and energy efficiency.
+You can quickly bake single-portion meals or small batches of confections without wasting energy and time involved in heating a large conventional oven.
+Baking is a principle function of these products, so we assigned it significant weighting in our scoring scheme and made sure to bake a representative spread of tasty food during our testing.
 We evaluated each model's ability to cook evenly without drying out or undercooking any of the meals.
 This led us to look for the ideal crispy-on-the-outside chewy-on-the-inside cookies, fully cooked yet moist cake, and drumsticks with crispy skins and juicy, tender meat.

 Though no models performed particularly poorly in our baking tests, there were some clear front runners.
 The Breville Smart Oven, the slightly upgraded Smart Oven Air, and the Calphalon Quartz Heat all shared top marks in this metric.
-All of these ovens prepped crispy on the outside moist on the inside drumsticks, chewy cookies with slightly browned edges, and kept cakes fluffy and moist without any hot or cold spots.
-Bottom line, no matter your baking proclivities, we don't think any of these ovens will disappoint.
+These ovens prepped crispy on the outside, moist on the inside drumsticks, chewy cookies with slightly browned edges, and kept cakes fluffy and moist without any hot or cold spots.
+Bottom line, no matter your baking biases, we don't think any of these ovens will disappoint.

 The KitchenAid Digital Countertop Oven fell just behind the top Breville models in our testing, earning an 8 out of 10.
 It excels at getting chicken drumsticks crispy on the outside and tender on the inside.
 It was possibly even better than those Breville models at getting the outsides of cookies crunchy while leaving some chewiness on the inside.
 However, its cake slices came out still delicious, but noticeably less moist in comparison.

 The BLACK+DECKER Extra Wide Crisp N' Bake earned a slightly above average 6 out of 10 in our baking tests.
 It did a fairly good job with everything, but generally had slight issues with even cooking/browning of baked goods and struggled a bit to retain moisture when cooking meats.
-However, these issues were minor enough that we still enjoyed eating everything that came out of this oven.
+Fortunately, these were minor issues, and we still enjoyed everything that we made in this oven.

 The Panasonic FlashXpress and its unique double infrared elements should be thought of more as a super-fast reheater rather than a proper oven.
-As such, it excels at quickly making toast and bagels, heating leftovers without the sogginess of a microwave, and prepping things like frozen burritos.
+Its design gives the model a particular niche in which it excels, such as quickly making toast and bagels, heating most leftovers without creating sogginess, and prepping things like frozen burritos.
 However, items like cakes, cookies, and drumsticks come out with a very dry and charred quality.
 This relatively narrow and specialized skill set earning the FlashXpress a similarly truncated 4 out of 10 in this metric.

-The Oster Extra Large Digital Countertop also earned a 4 out of 10 in our baking testing. it also tended to dry things out, though not to the degree of the FalshXpress, and had some issues with burning the surfaces of things while the centers weren't as done.
+The Oster Extra Large Digital Countertop also earned a 4 out of 10 in our baking testing.
+It also tended to dry things out, though not to the degree of the FlashXpress, and had some issues with burning the surfaces of things while the centers weren't as done.
 For instance, it blackened the outside of the cake we made, but the center felt a bit underdone.

 Ease of Use

 Toaster ovens are, by their very nature, versatile.
 But with versatility comes complexity.
-The controls on these devices must allow you to select whether you are making toast, bagels, frozen food, baking, or broiling, and then allow you to choose the proper temperature settings and duration of cooking for each one of these functions.
+The interface and feature set help to unlock the products' versatility when user-friendliness is prevalent in the design.
+The controls on these devices must allow you to select whether you are making toast, bagels, frozen food, baking, or broiling.
+Then, allow you to choose the proper temperature settings and duration of cooking for each one of these functions.
 Models with intuitive controls and thoughtful user interfaces make navigating this myriad of options a breeze, but clunky interfaces can turn meal prep into a rage-inducing experience.
 We had everyone in the office dial each one of the models into a variety of settings to determine which were easy to use, and which may start you down a path towards anger management seminars.
 We also assessed how easy it was to remove and clean each crumb tray.

-We found that companies tend to either go out of their way to design an intuitive and delightful user experience, or keep things disappointingly spartan, with very few models occupying a middle ground.
-The Breville Smart Oven, the Smart Oven Air, the KitchenAid Convection Digital, and the Calphalon Quartz Heat all sit in the former group.
+We found that companies either go out of their way to design an intuitive and delightful user experience or keep things disappointingly spartan, with very few models occupying a middle ground.
+The Breville Smart Oven, the Smart Oven Air, the KitchenAid Convection Digital, and the Calphalon Quartz Heat all sit in the delightful category.
 These models all feature large, easy to read LCD screens and easily removable and cleanable crumb trays.

 The most surprising results of our testing came from the temperature accuracy test.
 We were somewhat taken aback to find that a number of our ovens routinely differed from the indicated temperature by 20˚, with some having discrepancies as high as 50˚.
 It seems that achieving the correct temperature is the most basic function of an oven, and we felt those inaccuracies were unacceptable.
 As we dug into this issue further we found that it is quite a divisive topic in the baking world.
 You can find many articles peddling the idea that oven temperature is a relatively uncontrollable variable and we should thus stop worrying about it.
 However, you can find an equal number of articles extolling the virtues of accurate oven temperature and the fact that a change of just 25˚F can have a noticeable impact on the quality of baked goods.
 Both camps have a point.
 Obsessing over checking your oven with a thermometer is going to add hassle and take some (or all) of the fun out of baking, but having a more accurate oven will most likely yield better more predictable results.
 With that in mind, we measured temperature accuracy with two different NSF-approved oven thermometers and a Extech EA11A-NIST thermocouple thermometer.